 7.3 Financial Accounts

-7.3.1 Each account with MLC funds will have the names and the ability to be accessed by at least two Directors.
+7.3.1 Each financial account with MLC funds will have a minimum of two Directors as account signers, including the Treasurer and Chair, with the ability to access all account information.

 7.4 Board Compensation